 4. Superimposition-based Augmented Reality

 As the name shows, Superimposition Based Augmented Reality is the replacement view of the objects in focus.
-This process usually occurs with the partial or entire replacement of view of an object with an augmented view.
+This process usually occurs with the partial or entire replacement of the view of an object with an augmented view.
 Similarly, FPS games are the best example of Superimposition based Augmented Reality.
 In these games, your soldier has advanced military equipment showing night vision, infrared view, and radioactive view.